Are you an attorney, CPA, financial planner or other trusted advisor?

 Professional advisors find themselves at the convergence of trying to assist their clients in managing and preserving their wealth while also assisting them with their desires to give back and leave a legacy in their community.
 Balancing these two priorities are affecting professional advisor practices in two significant ways:

-Charitable Giving Advice
+- Charitable Giving Advice

 FIRST, advisors are incorporating charitable giving as an integral component in their financial and estate planning activities.
-Asking the question,Do you have charitable giving interests? is a standard planning practice for many advisors today.
+Asking the question,“Do you have charitable giving interests?” is a standard planning practice for many advisors today.
 Charitable giving advice is a service welcomed by clients who expect an integrated approach to their wealth management.

-Trusted Resource
+- Trusted Resource

-SECOND, advisors are incorporating CFCF as a trusted resource in delivering charitable giving knowledge, maximum tax benefits and various products to their clients.
+in delivering charitable giving knowledge, maximum tax benefits and various products to their clients.

 The Cedar Falls Community Foundation (CFCF) can support advisors and their clients through the charitable giving process.